New allegations against Spacey emerge

 On Wednesday, the journalist whose October tweet triggered a series of accusations about Mr Spacey spoke out.

-Heather Unruh told a press conference in Boston that her son had been sexually assaulted by Mr Spacey, at the age of 18 in a bar in Nantucket, Massachusetts.
+Former television news anchor Heather Unruh told a press conference in Boston that her son had been sexually assaulted by Mr Spacey, at the age of 18 in a bar in Nantucket, Massachusetts, in July 2016.

-She said Mr Spacey had bought her under-age son alcohol and, after getting him drunk, had "stuck his hand inside my son's pants and grabbed his genitals".
+She said Mr Spacey had bought her son alcohol - the drinking age in Massachusetts is 21.
+After getting him drunk, Mr Spacey had "stuck his hand inside my son's pants and grabbed his genitals", she said.

 She said Mr Spacey had invited her son to a party, but he had run away from the bar when Mr Spacey had gone to the lavatory.